cesko-digital/tvoje-laska/README.md

 ## Wordpress notes

 Simple JWT plugin is currently hacked in PHP file so that autologin is working.
 We had to comment signature check.
 If autologin is not working, check plugin files

-### User data mapping

-Live google sheet can be found here https://docs.google.com/spreadsheets/d/1dURFDlwYYCAPCSDYyUes2tm2W9dI1fNbpjQv8vGASTc/edit?usp=sharing
-This sheet contains information about data mapping because since we are using buddypress plugin it is not obvious what to get from where.